Search

 What is a Disclosure Letter?

 As an example in a business purchase transaction, the BPA may include a warranty that the seller has complied with all customer contracts in the conduct of its business.
 If the seller is aware of a breach of a customer contract, it would disclose this as an exception to the warranty.
 This is done by setting out a narrative of the circumstances of the breach, along with supporting documents, in the Disclosure Letter.
-If the disclosure satisfies the defined requirement of “fair disclosure” in the BPA, it should protect the seller from a claim under the BPA for breach of this warranty regarding the disclosed customer contract breach.
+If the disclosure satisfies the defined requirement of “fair disclosure” in the BPA, it should protect the seller from a claim by the buyer under the BPA for breach of warranty regarding the disclosed customer contract breach.

 The warranties may explicitly require that certain facts or documents be included in the Disclosure Letter.
 For instance, a warranty might require that the Disclosure Letter contains details and copies of all material contracts relating to the business.
 Failure to disclose a material contract may result in a claim against the seller for breach of warranty if the omission causes loss to the buyer.